ADMP-706949/data-management-tutorial/02_spark_practicalv2.md

 ### Other helpful tips:

 ##### Display type of SparkContext
-If you would like to display the type of the Spark Context sc, execute the following command below:
+If you would like to display the type of the Spark Context sc, try printing out sc to see its type:
 ~~~
 # Display the type of the Spark Context sc
 type(sc)